GameAutomators/eBook-Source/Examples/3d_bowling.md

 ### Requirements

-Computer with MATLAB, ADB Tool and required drivers set up.
+- Computer with MATLAB, ADB Tool and required drivers set up.
-An Android Device with the '3D Bowling' game installed on it.
-(Turn on the Developer options for better visualization) USB data transfer cable
+- An Android Device with the ‘Tic Tac Toe’ game installed on it.
+(Turn on the Developer options for better visualization)
+- USB data transfer cable

 ### Block Diagram

 ![image](/Images/BlockDiagram.png)

+Please note that only the step 3 in the block diagram is being used for solving this game.

 ### Tutorial

-**Step 1: Swipe across the screen**
+#### Step 1: Swipe across the screen

 A swipe across the screen can be simulated by using the following command.
 Notice that the numbers for swipe could change depending on the screen resolution of the phone that you are using.
 These numbers are for a phone with resolution 720x1280.